zhouyuanzhe/kaggleasl5thplacesolution/README.md

 0. use pip install -r requirements.txt  to install dependency.
 1. Run makedataset.py to prepare the dataset for dataloader.
-2. Run main.py to train the model ddp.
+2. Run sh run.sh to train the model ddp.
 3. Use the notebook merge.ipynb for making submissions for the competition.

 Our final submission consists of 2 models.
 One with more parameters with mainly the following settings,